DIT112-V19/group-05/README.md

 Video here

 ## What?

-An Android application interacting with a Smartcar.
-Allows a user to design routes by drawing them on the phone.
+An Android App in which the user can draw a (free-hand) route.
+The vehicle will drive according to the drawn route and, if requested, reverse and repeat it.
+Additionally, the vehicle can get its current GPS position and drive according to a track based on a route planned in google maps.

 ## Why?
+The interface enables a simple way of controlling the vehicle without programming.
+Driving according to certain user-drawn route and reversing/repeating this route, can be used for:
+* data collection
+* surveillance of area
+* art (painting)
+* etc.

-The interface enables control of vehicle without programming.
-Can be used for data collection, surveillance of area, automate a path, etc. Many applicable areas where the use of a designed and predetermined route is required.
+There are many more applicable areas where there is use of a designed and predetermined route.

 ## How?
 ### Software: